vsaravind01/ai-term/docs/setup.md

 ### Method 1: Docker (Recommended)

-The easiest way to run AI-Term is using Docker Compose.
+The easiest way to run ai_term is using Docker Compose.
 This starts all necessary services (CLI, STT, TTS) automatically.

 1. **Clone the repository:**
    ```bash